Neuroprosthetics: Auditory prosthetics

-Improved performance on cochlear implant not only depends on understanding the physical and biophysical limitations of implant stimulation but also on an understanding of the brain's pattern processing requirements.
+Improved performance in cochlear implants not only depends on understanding the physical and biophysical limitations of implant stimulation, but also on an understanding of the brain's pattern processing requirements.
 Modern signal processing represents the most important speech information while also providing the brain the pattern recognition information that it needs.
 Pattern recognition in the brain is more effective than algorithmic preprocessing at identifying important features in speech.
 A combination of engineering, signal processing, biophysics, and cognitive neuroscience was necessary to produce the right balance of technology to maximize the performance of auditory prosthesis.

 Cochlear implants have been also used to allow acquiring of spoken language development in congenitally deaf children, with remarkable success in early implantations (before 2–4 years of life have been reached).
 There have been about 80,000 children implanted worldwide.

 The concept of combining simultaneous electric-acoustic stimulation (EAS) for the purposes of better hearing was first described by C. von Ilberg and J. Kiefer, from the Universitätsklinik Frankfurt, Germany, in 1999.
 That same year the first EAS patient was implanted.
 Since the early 2000s FDA has been involved in a clinical trial of device termed the "Hybrid" by Cochlear Corporation.
 This trial is aimed at examining the usefulness of cochlea implantation in patients with residual low-frequency hearing.
 The "Hybrid" utilizes a shorter electrode than the standard cochlea implant, since the electrode is shorter it stimulates the basil region of the cochlea and hence the high-frequency tonotopic region.
 In theory these devices would benefit patients with significant low-frequency residual hearing who have lost perception in the speech frequency range and hence have decreased discrimination scores.